joshualibrarian/wim/doc/encodings.md

 ## Referencing

 In the above cases, we are embedding encoded binary data into unicode and displaying it in the current encoding scheme, marked only with the `BEL` character.
 With a slightly different syntax, the `BEL` control character can also be used to signify data elsewhere being linked to, such as in the content of an item, a large data file may be externalized and referred to in the content using the following syntax.
 Note the `␣` characters is used only for emphasis that this token must be surrounded by whitespace to be valid.
-To allow absolutely any characters to appear in that string (such as spaces in a filename), the `START_OF_TEXT` (`STX`) and `END_OF_TEXT` (`ETX`) characters can be used as quotes, surrounding the entire path:
+To allow absolutely any characters to appear in that string (such as spaces in a filename), the `START_OF_TEXT` (`STX`, U+0002) and `END_OF_TEXT` (`ETX`, U+0003) characters can be used as quotes, surrounding the entire path:

 	some/relative/file/path<BEL>
 	/some/absolute/file/path<BEL>